ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/synchronization/how-it-works.markdown

 ﻿#How file synchronization works?

 A synchronization of a single file is a multi-step process.
 The synchronization is started when a file is modified and it is considered as completed if a remote file system confirms that it has the same file on its side.
-The synchronization is initialized by the file system where the file is changed - *a source*.
+The synchronization is initialized by a file system where the file is changed - *source*.
-It pushes all data needed to synchronize the file to the remote file system called *a destination*.
+It pushes all data needed to synchronize the file to a remote file system called *destination*.
 One source file system can have multiple destinations.

 ##Destinations